hugoalh/GitHubAction.FetchLanguageList/README.md

 ### 🌟 Feature

 - Simple setup.
-- Support all of the languages that detectable with [Linguist](https://github.com/github/linguist).
+- Support all of the languages that detectable by [Linguist](https://github.com/github/linguist).
-- Helpful for building language-based dynamic matrix.
+- Helpful for building language based dynamic matrix.

 ## 🛠 Configuration